BardicDefense/purple-hack/spells.md

 #### Blight

 _Necromancy (R: Medium, D: Instant)_
-Save: Hard (Arc).
+Save: Arcana 14.
 The subject, which must be living, takes 8d6 necrotic damage.
-If the caster targets a plant creature or a magical plant, the target’s saving throw is Very Hard instead, and the spell deals double damage.
+If the caster targets a plant creature or a magical plant, the target’s saving throw is Arcana 17 instead, and the spell deals double damage.
 If a non-magical plant that isn’t a creature is targeted, such as a tree or shrub, it withers and dies without a save.